Editorial Standards

 Part III, Applying The Phased‑In Reduction

-Part III only comes into play when your 2025 taxable income is inside the phase‑in band, $197,300 to $247,300 single or $394,600 to $494,600 MFJ.
+Part III only comes into play when your 2025 taxable income is inside the phase‑in band ($197,300 to $247,300 single or $394,600 to $494,600 MFJ) AND the wage/UBIA limit on line 10 is less than the 20% QBI amount on line 3; if the wage/UBIA limit already meets or beats the 20% figure, skip Part III.
 You compute how far into the band you are, then apply that percentage to scale items.
 For SSTBs, you scale down QBI, W‑2 wages, and UBIA.
 For non‑SSTBs, you blend the tentative 20% QBI amount with the wage and property limit, again using the phase‑in percentage.
 Attach Schedule A for SSTB details and Schedule B if you aggregate.

 A Simple Phase‑In Example